After 90 hours of operation, a broken rivet head was discovered at the junction between the 15a frame and the inlet skin.

 Fig.5 Linear fiting of length and stress

-With the crack propagation and the vibration displacement of the upper and lower connecting plates unchanged, the stress on the rivet decreases gradually, and the stress at the crack tip decreases gradually, which corresponds to 95% of the full fatigue area of the rivet crack propagation.
+With the crack propagation and vibration displacement of the upper and lower connecting plates remaining constant, the stress on the rivet gradually decreases, as does the stress at the crack tip.
+This corresponds to 95% of the full fatigue range of the rivet’s crack propagation.

-Therefore, the rivet fracture is a fatigue fracture with a large initial stress but relatively small expansion stress.
+Consequently, the fracture of the rivet is a fatigue fracture characterized by a high initial stress but relatively low expansion stress.

-2) The coaxiality of the mounting hole between the riveted frame and the skin has a deviation, and the fracture reason is mainly related to the abnormal assembly plus the air flow vibration stress.
+- The mounting hole between the riveted frame and the skin has a deviation in coaxiality, and the main cause of the fracture is due to improper assembly and the stress caused by air flow vibration.